Check out this delicious Kohlrabi Cabbage Salad Recipe

-This time of year is the perfect time to make salads with seasonal vegetables.
+This time of year is the perfect time to make salads with seasonal vegetables, so give this Kohlrabi Cabbage Salad Recipe a try.
 Cabbage, radishes and kohlrabi are plentiful and so tasty.

 Kohlrabi cabbage salad is a nice change from your regular green leaf lettuce salads.